Amblypygi: Behavior

 Amblypygids have eight legs, but use only six for walking, often in a crab-like, sideways fashion.
 The front pair of legs are modified for use as antennae-like feelers, with many fine segments giving the appearance of a "whip".
 When a suitable prey is located with the antenniform legs, the amblypygid seizes its victim with large spines on the grasping pedipalps, impaling and immobilizing the prey.
 This is typically done while climbing the side of a vertical surface and looking downward at their prey.

 Pincer-like chelicerae then work to grind and chew the prey prior to ingestion.
-The tailless whip scorpion may go for over a month in which no food is eaten; often this is due to premolt.
+The tailless whip scorpion may go for over a month in which no food is eaten.
+Often this is due to pre-molt.
 Due to the lack of venom the tailless whip scorpion is very nervous in temperament, retreating away if any dangerous threat is sensed by the animal.

 Courtship involves the male depositing stalked spermatophores, which have one or more sperm masses at the tip, onto the ground, and using his pedipalps to guide the female over them.
 She gathers the sperm and lays fertilized eggs into a sac carried under the abdomen, or opisthosoma.
 When the young hatch, they climb up onto the mother's back; any which fall off before their first molt will not survive.

 Some species of amblypygids, particularly Phrynus marginemaculatus and Damon diadema, may be among the few examples of arachnids that exhibit social behavior.
-Research conducted at Cornell University suggests that mother amblypygids communicate with their young with her antenniform front legs, and the offspring reciprocate both with their mother and siblings.
+Research conducted at Cornell University suggests that mother amblypygids communicate with their young with her antenniform front-legs, and the offspring reciprocate both with their mother and siblings.
 The ultimate function of this social behavior remains unknown.
 Amblypygids hold territories that they defend from other individuals.

 The amblypygid diet mostly consists of arthropod prey, but these opportunistic predators have also been observed feeding on vertebrates.
-Amblypygids generally do not feed before, during, and after molting.
+Amblypygids generally do not feed for a period of time before, during, and after molting.
 Like other arachnids, an amblypygid will molt several times during its life.
-Molting is done from hanging from the underside of a horizontal surface in order to use gravity to assist in separating the old exoskeleton from the animal.
+Molting is done while hanging from the underside of a horizontal surface in order to use gravity to assist in separating the old exoskeleton from the animal.